Cow/Animal Health Management

 Research for the US reported in the magazine AcresUSA in 1992 showed that a lack of manganese allied to a shortfall of copper, cobalt and iodine predisposes animals and humans to Brucella abortus infections, and also TB and Johne's Disease.
 Increasing the health of the cows in the RDM herd with the following strategy will help:

 This article and other sources in the 11 risk categories discuss how chemical-free and regenerative farming systems can increase organic matter, microbiology and diversity of grass species, allowing plants to access more minerals, trace elements and nutrients in the soil.
-Cows can get all the nutrients they may need from what they graze when regenerative farming is functioning, which can restore health.
+Cows can get all the nutrients they may need from what they graze when regenerative farming and nutrient cycling is functioning, which can restore health.
 Robust health and increased immunity is going to make them less susceptible to zoonotic bacteria.
 Keep reading...

 Other bacterial infections like Mycoplasma Bovis